 The final one is the T, for time bound.
-Do I know when I'm going to achieve that goal?
+Do I know when I’m going to achieve that goal?
 By the end of the first quarter?
 By the end of the second quarter?
 By the end of the year?
-What's the timing?
-Just so that I have a very crisp goal.
-For example, "this year I'm going to increase the revenue of the company by a hundred thousand dollars by the end of the year."
-That would be a smart goal for my revenue.
+What’s the timing?
+For example, “this year, I’m going to increase the revenue of the company by a hundred thousand dollars by the end of the year” would be a smart goal for my revenue.

 We need to set have short-term goals, but also long-term goals.
 Have I thought about what my overall objective is?
 Where do I want to be five years from now?
 What do I want to be doing in 10 years?